Projects

 JC Zhao, Myung-Joong Hwang

-We identify an anomalous superradiant phase transition in the synthetic magnetic field.
-Due to the breaking of the time-reversal symmetry, the system can exhibit a series of first-order transitions when we tune the magnetic flux.
-Moreover, the system has novel behaviors in the normal phase, such as a bounded photon number, in contrast to the divergent photon number in other superradiant phase transitions.
+We identify an anomalous superradiant phase transition in a synthetic magnetic field.
+Due to the breaking of time-reversal symmetry, the system can exhibit a series of first-order transitions as we tune the magnetic flux.
+Moreover, the system displays novel behaviors in the normal phase, such as a bounded photon number, in contrast to the divergent photon number observed in other superradiant phase transitions.

 Embedded inertial sensor for tracking projectile impact on granular media